exploratoria/exploratoria.github.io/exhibits/waves/plane-wave/readme.md

 ### Things to Try

-* Click "lattice" to see the wave traveling through a random distribution of particles
+* Click "random" to see the wave traveling through a random distribution of particles

-* Change the code in the `displacement()` function to see the effect on the wave
+* Change the variable named "speed" in the `displacement()` function to alter the rate at which the wave moves

 ### About the Code